Intrauterine contraceptive device

 Intrauterine contraceptive devices (IUCD) (also known as intrauterine devices (IUD) and colloquially commonly as the coil) are one of the most frequently used methods of contraception throughout the world.
 It prevents pregnancy by:

 - preventing implantation

-- three-fold increase risk of generalised pelvic inflammatory disease (PID)
+- three-fold increased risk of generalized pelvic inflammatory disease (PID)

 - IUCD retention

 - all intrauterine contraceptive devices are radiopaque (by design) 6

 - most often 'T-shaped' or at times seen as a serpiginous structure, as in the case of a Lippes' Loop.